 mastery learning is that learning experiences must be structured to ensure that students master the lower-level skills before moving on to more complex ones

 BKT was introduced by (Corbett and Anderson) in 1994.
 This mode consider s the probability of a student transitioning from an unlearned to learn state.
-It omits the students ability to forget or transition from a learned state to an unlearned state.
+It omits the students' ability to forget or transition from a learned state to an unlearned state.
 But it considers the probability that students may guess the answer or mistakenly select the wrong answer.

 BKT formular